ConstellationApps/Forms/docs/user/form-review.rst

    :scale: 75%
    :align: center

-The final component of the form review interface are the red and green buttons at the top right of the review interface.
-These buttons will set the form's status to approved or disapproved.
-Once set, the form will no longer have the 'pending' icon next to it and it will instead have a thumbs-up or a thumbs-down icon to denote its status.
+The final component of the review interface are the buttons in the upper right hand corner.
+These buttons set various statuses for the form.
+The green check mark approves the form, this is a final status that will be communicated back to the user.
+The green alarm clock means 'tentative approval', this status does not change the ultimate status of the form, but it will write an entry to the log showing that on a particular date and time, the form received provisional approval.
+The gray bent arrow will 'bounce' the form back to the user that submitted it, allowing them to make changes.
+This button is best used with comments in the log that make clear the changes that are being requested.
+The final button is the red crossed circle which will mark the form as denied.
+Denied is a final status that will be communicated back to the user that submitted the form.